-Sl.No.
-Name of the Programme Programme Dates

-Director/

-Coordinator

-1. Implementation of the Scheme of Prof. Kumar April 2019-March

-National Awards for Innovations and Suresh 2020

-Good Practices in Educational Dr. V.Sucharita

-Administration - Phase-1

-2. National Conference on Innovations and Prof. Kumar November-

-Good Practices in Educational Suresh, December, 2019

-Administration and Award Function - Dr. Vineeta Sirohi,

-Part B Dr. Manju Narula

-Dr. V. Sucharita

-3. Programme on Leadership in Educational Prof. Kumar 21-23 August

-Administration for Academic Suresh 2019

-Administrators in Universities and

-Colleges

-C C

-4. Workshop on Innovations and Good Prof. Kumar 07-09 August

-Practices in Institutional Governance of Suresh 2019

-Higher Education

-5. Orientation Programme on Management Dr. Vineeta Sirohi 09-13 December

-5. of Skill Development at Higher 2019

-Education 2019

-6. National Seminar on Educational Prof. Kumar 16-17 January

-Administration and Governance in India: Suresh and faculty 2020

-Emerging Dimensions, Challenges and members of the

-Possibilities Department

-7. Orientation Programme on Landarship in Dr. V. Sucharita 06 10 January

-/.
-Orientation Programme on Leadership in Educational Governance for District D1.
-V. Sucharita 06-10 January 2020

-2020

-Education Officers
+S.No.
+Name of the Programme Programme Director/ Dates Coordinator 1.
+Implementation of the Scheme of National Awards for Innovations and Good Practices in Educational Administration - Phase-1(The scheme necessitates year long engagements.
+Activities involve identification in collaboration with the states interms of their nomination, processing of the application, evaluation, validation, preparation of Briefs of the cases, preparation and coordination with states/UTS/ Preparation for the conference, Compilation and Publication of the cases) etc. Prof. Kumar Suresh Dr. V. Sucharita April 2020-March 2021 2.
+National Conference on Innovations and Good Practices in Educational Administration and Award Function - Phase- B Prof.Kumar Suresh, Prof.Vineeta Sirohi, Dr. V. Sucharita 30-31 July, 2020, New Delhi 3.
+Programme on Leadership in Educational Administration for Academic Administrators in Universities and Colleges Prof. Kumar Suresh 26-28 August 2020 4.
+Orientation Programme on Management of Skill Development at Higher Education Dr. Vineeta Sirohi 7 -11 December 2020 5.
+National Seminar on Educational Administration and Governance in India: Emerging Dimensions, Challenges and Possibilities Prof. Kumar Suresh 28-29 January 2020 6.
+Orientation Programme on Leadership in Educational Governance for District Education Officers Dr. V. Sucharita 13-17 July, 2020